 The latest set for MTG Arena has arrived and it’s bringing a brand new rewards system with it.
 Dubbed Mastery Pass, this battle pass offers 100 levels of free and premium items for players to unlock.
 Yet, with so many avenues to earn digital cards, one has to wonder if this new battle pass is even worth your money.
-Below we will breakdown everything from the rewards to the price to the new Mastery Tree.
+Below we will breakdown everything from the rewards to the price for the new Throne of Eldraine Mastery Tree.

 Strap in fellow Teferi haters, because we have a lot to cover.